SynchroLabs/ParseAutoPilot/README.md

 ## Deploying on Joyent Triton

-To deploy on Joyent Triton, make sure that your TRITON_ACCOUNT and TRITON_DC environment vars are set and that your Docker daemon is pointed to Triton, then you can do:
+To deploy on Joyent Triton, first ensure that you have installed and configured the Triton CLI, then do:

-    docker-compose -f triton-compose.yml up

-Or for less typing:

     make runtriton

-Your Parse services front-end will be available at the CNS address based on your TRITON environment vars (as "parse").
+This will run setup.sh (if necessary) to set up your Joyent environment vars for use by Docker, and will then deploy the solution to Triton.
+The Parse services will be available at http://parse.svc.${TRITON_ACCOUNT}.${TRITON_DC}.triton.zone (the Dashboard will be there, and the API server will be at /parse, as with local deployment).

 ## Deploying to Production